 The Project will be designed, constructed, and operated in a manner consistent with all applicable federal, state, and local regulatory requirements.
 Potential environmental effects of the Project will be mitigated through the use of state-of-the-art emissions control technologies.

-The Project will use coal from the Powder River Basin in Wyoming, which is known for its inherent low sulfur content.
+The Project will use coal from the Powder River Basin in Wyoming, which is known for its inherent low sulfur and low chlorine content.

 Best Available Control Technology